agworkgit/scrimba/README.md

 # Scrimba Notes & Projects

 The notes and projects I create while undertaking the Frontend Path at Scriba.
+More will be added as I progress through the course.

 ## Project 21